-- (1) is capable of automatically recording a retrievable time series of numeric measurements of radon concentration averaged over time intervals of 1 hour or less, - (2) has a minimum detectable concentration (MDC) of no greater than 148 Bq/m3 (4 pCi/L) for a 1-hour measurement, and - (3) has a calibration factor of at least 2 counts per hour per 37 Bq/m3 (0.054 counts per hour [cph] per Bq/m3 or 2 cph per pCi/L).

-Note-For results with less uncertainty in the accuracy of hourly data, the calibration factor should be larger.
+- (1) is capable of automatically recording a retrievable time series of numeric measurements of radon concentration averaged over time intervals of 1 hour or less, - (2) has a minimum detectable concentration (MDC) of no greater than 148 Bq/m3 (4 pCi/L) for a 1-hour measurement, and - (3) has a calibration factor response function of at least 2 counts per hour per 37 Bq/m3 (0.054 counts per hour [cph] per Bq/m3 or 2 cph per pCi/L). - Note-For r Results with less uncertainty in the accuracy of hourly data are obtained with larger response functions. , the calibration factor should be larger.

-Electronic radon measuring devices that do not provide hourly measurements, or otherwise do not meet these requirements shall be classified as Electronic Integrating Device (EID) in accordance with Section 6.2.3.
+Electronic radon measuring devices that do not provide hourly measurements radon concentration values, or otherwise do not meet these requirements shall be classified as Electronic Integrating Device (EID) in accordance with Section 6.2.3.